Are You Included in the Water Overcharging Claim?

 1 April 2020 to 8 December 2023

-You could be due compensation if you have paid any of these water companies for wastewater services during the periods listed above.
+You could be included in the claim if you have paid any of these water companies for wastewater services during the periods listed above.

 Latest updates on the water company overcharging claim